RuiyangJu/YOLOv8_Global_Context_Fracture_Detection/README.md

   <img src="img/figure_network.jpg" width="640" title="details">
 </p>

-## Dataset Download
+## Dataset
 * You can find the original GRAZPEDWRI-DX dataset [here](https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193) (unsplit).

-## Dataset Split
-* To split the dataset into training set, validation set, and test set, you should first put the image and annotatation into `./GRAZPEDWRI-DX/data/images`, and `./GRAZPEDWRI-DX/data/labels`.
+* Download dataset and put images and annotatation into `./GRAZPEDWRI-DX_dataset/data/images`, `./GRAZPEDWRI-DX_dataset/data/labels`.
-* And then you can split the dataset as the following step:
   ```
     python split.py
   ```
 * The dataset is divided into training, validation, and testing set (70-20-10 %) according to the key `patient_id` stored in `dataset.csv`.
-The script then will move the files into the relative folder as it is represented here below.
   You can download our split dataset [here](https://1drv.ms/u/s!Ap6uuRvdVcJWbQfOvTHl5hMuA5o?e=geFa32).
+* The script then will move the files into the relative folder as it is represented here below.

        GRAZPEDWRI-DX